-Like most business owners, you probably purchase business insurance from a standard insurer through an insurance agent or broker.
-However, some businesses have risks that "regular" insurers won't cover.
-If your agent or broker is unable to obtain coverage on your behalf from a traditional insurer, the agent may contact a surplus lines broker.
+While most businesses purchase insurance policies from standard insurers, some have risks that "regular" insurers won't cover.
+If your insurance agent or broker is unable to obtain business insurance on your behalf from a traditional insurer, he or she may contact a surplus lines broker.

 - Engages in activities that are unusual, hazardous, or difficult to assess.
 Examples are vacant buildings, day care centers, amusement parks, and hole-in-one golf tournaments.

-Most states require an agent or broker to conduct a "diligent search" before contacting an E&S broker, which means that the agent or broker must try to obtain coverage on the buyer's behalf from a specified number of standard insurers.
-Once the required number of insurers have declined to provide coverage, the agent or broker may approach an SL broker.
+Most states require an agent or broker to conduct a "diligent search" before contacting an E&S broker.
+This means an agent or broker must try to obtain coverage on the buyer's behalf from a specified number of standard insurers.
+Once these insurers have declined to provide coverage, the agent or broker may approach an SL broker.

-State laws often make exceptions for coverages that are not available in the standard market.
-For instance, suppose that no standard insurers will insure a tattoo studio.
-If you own a tattoo studio that needs insurance, your agent may be permitted seek coverage on your behalf in the E&S market without conducting a diligent search.
+In many states, a diligent search is not required if the insured seeks coverages that are not available in the standard market.
+For instance, suppose you have asked your agent to secure general liability insurance for a tattoo studio you own.
+If no standard insurers will insure a tattoo studio in your state, your agent may be permitted seek coverage on your behalf in the E&S market without conducting a diligent search.

 Finding a Surplus Lines Broker

-Most SL brokers work for a wholesale insurance brokerage or a managing general agency.
-A wholesale brokerage serves as an interface between your retail agent and E&S insurers.
+Most SL brokers work for a wholesale insurance brokerage or a managing general agency (MGA).
+A wholesale brokerage serves as an interface between your "regular" (retail) agent and E&S insurers.
 Wholesale brokers cannot initiate (bind) coverage on your behalf.
 Instead, they forward a completed application on your behalf to an E&S insurer.
-The insurer provides a quote to the broker, who forwards it to your agent.
-If you, your retail agent and the insurer agree on the coverage and price, the insurer issues a binder.
+The insurer provides a quote, which the broker forwards it to your retail agent.
+If you, your agent, and the insurer agree on the coverage and price, the insurer issues a binder.

 - Licensing.
 Brokers must secure and maintain the proper licenses.

 - Placement.
-Brokers cannot seek coverage from an E&S insurer if that coverage is available from a standard insurer through a diligent search.
+Brokers cannot contact an E&S insurer to obtain coverage that is available from a standard insurer through a diligent search.

 - Insurer Quality.
-Brokers can obtain coverage only from E&S insurers that are on a state's list of approved insurers.
-Nevertheless, brokers (not the state) are ultimately responsible for ensuring that the E&S insurers with which they do business are financially sound.
+Most states require brokers to ensure that E&S insurers meet certain financial requirements before placing business with them.
+States may monitor insurers and provide a list of "approved" carriers.
+Nevertheless, brokers are ultimately responsible for ensuring that the E&S insurers they utilize are financially sound.

 - Disclosure.
 Brokers must inform policyholders that E&S insurers are not licensed by the state, nor are they covered by the state's guaranty fund.

 - Recordkeeping and Reporting.
-Brokers must keep records of policies, premiums, and other data.
-They must make periodic reports to various state authorities.
+Brokers must keep records of policies, premiums, and other data and file reports to various state authorities.

 - Tax Collection.
-A special surplus lines tax is applied to policies issued by E&S insurers.
-This tax is paid by policyholders.
-The broker must collect the tax and remit it to the state.
+The broker must collect the surplus lines premium tax and remit it to the state.